rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/ocpkasi/functional_programming/README.md

 The action of a `Consumer` is to *accept* something and then consume it.
 Therefore, the abstract method is defined as `void accept(T t)`, where the parameter `t` is the element to consume and, as `t` is consumed, there is no sense to return anything, and thus the return type is `void`.
 The same goes with `BiConsumer`.

-The action of a `Supplier` is to supply something to another party.
+The counterpart of *producer* is `Supplier`.
+The action of a `Supplier` is to produce/supply something to another party.
 Therefore, the abstract method is defined as `T get()`, where the name `get` was probably inspired by the *JavaBeans* naming convention, say the method is obviously a *getter* as it returns `T`

 ## `BiConsumer<T,U>` VS `BinaryOperator<T>`